 Snipers play a highly specialized role in Apex Legends due to the game’s unique mechanics.
 Downing opponents from afar isn’t hard, but finishing them off – and then ransacking their loot coffin – involves getting up close and personal.
 For that reason, players who take on the role of sharpshooter need to be extremely familiar with their rifle and know its capabilities in all situations.

 For those of you who like to hunt your prey from the shadows, Apex offers four distinct flavors of lethal long-range hardware.
 This guide focuses on the Longbow.

-Sniper rifles are low maintenance weapons, in that they require many attachments to perform well and they run on a single stack of ammo.
+Sniper rifles are low maintenance weapons and don’t require many attachments to perform well.
+They run on a single stack of ammo.
 Your only priority should be finding the right scope for your rifle.
 In the Longbow’s case, you will also want to find the Skullpiercer Rifling hop-up.
 Still, don’t hesitate to pick up and use the gun without it.

 Like all weapons, with the exception of the Havoc‘s single-shot mode, snipers have projectile drop.
 That means their shots fall in an arc over long distances.
 This needs to be considered when firing on targets with your Longbow at extreme range.
 That, and projectile speed factors in how you place shots.
 Try to lead with your aim, shooting not where your enemy is but where they are going to be.

 When able, make sure to fire from crouch.
 This increases your accuracy slightly, and in the case of Gibraltar also completely covers your front with your Gun Shield, protecting your legs.

 Sniper rifles have a headshot range of 750 meters, which might as well be infinite considering the size of Apex Legends’ map.
 That means they practically always get their full headshot multiplier of 200 percent base damage.